junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 Before we code the application, we need to set up the software and tools for development.
 We use Ubuntu 20.04 on WSL 2 on Windows 11 OS.

+> WSL only available on Windows 10 version 2004 and higher (Build 19041 and higher).
+Go ahead to this [link](https://learn.microsoft.com/en-us/windows/wsl/install) for a new WSL installation.

 ## GridDB

 [GridDB](https://griddb.net/en/)™ is a highly scalable, in-memory NoSQL time-series database optimized for IoT and Big Data.
 What's important to note is it has two types of container categories: